ABOUT THIS AID APPEAL

 This initiative started in August 2014 with an email to the mothers in Samara's son’s year group, appealing for winter clothes and shoes to send to the people displaced in Iraq who lost everything when IS took their towns, cities and villages.

 It has quickly grown into a large humanitarian aid project.
-In September 2017 we have sent more than 80 consignments (artic lorries and containers) carrying clothes, shoes, bedding, toiletries/hygiene items, essential medical equipment, ambulances and school equipment.
+In February 2018 we have sent more than 94 consignments (artic lorries, containers and ambulances) carrying clothes, shoes, bedding, toiletries/hygiene items, essential medical equipment, ambulances and school equipment.
 We have also opened two not for profit hospitals in Syria and are planning to open a new 7,000m2 hospital providing essential medical services for civilians in the East or Syria.
 We also have a vision to design and build a new hospital with a focus on critical care.

 Much of our aid goes to the people in need of humanitarian relief that other aid agencies have missed, or people who are scattered across areas where they cannot access help themselves.